 So... it's disappointing, but the finish is being retired.
 I'm not insane enough to keep throwing away money at a process that I just can't get right anymore.

 Last week the last attempt at Black Chrome plating finally killed the finish (with a brand-new Black Chrome tank and brand-new solution!), I ended up with about 12 sets that were flawless - or close enough to flawless - and those are now included in the inventory, but the majority of the cups that were Black Chrome plated in this batch were NOT good enough.

 So... that's the end of it.
 Once the available sets are gone, they are gone forever.
 IF you ever wanted a set of cups in Black Chrome - the available sets are your last chance to get one.
 Here's a link that searches for BLACK CHROME

 Trying something NEW!

 So...
 Black Nickel.
 I'm experimenting with a Black Nickel finish that looks promising.
 It's a new process, is NOT Chromium plated, and works via an electroless plating process: just like the Bright Nickel plating that I have now.
 Bright Nickel plating is a great process - it plates the interior of cups perfectly - something that is much more difficult to do with electroplating.
-This means that, IF Black Nickel works successfully, that the outside AND THE INSIDE of the cups would be BLACK.
+This means, IF Black Nickel works successfully, then the outside AND THE INSIDE of the cups would be BLACK.
 That's interesting...